 - European Union countries: Spain, France, Italy, Slovenia, Croatia, Greece, Cyprus and Malta

 - As well as non-EU countries: Turkey, Syria, Lebanon, Israel, the Palestinian Territories, Egypt, Libya, Tunisia, Algeria, Morocco, Monaco, Bosnia and Herzegovina, Montenegro and Albania.

 - Project leaders must be MPA manager or must be an organization responsible or involved in the MPA management.

 - They must be or become members of the MedPAN Association before the project's implementation or be MedPAN partners when the CSP is launched.

 In accordance with the MedPAN's Charter, new members must be approved by the MedPAN Board of Directors.
-Download here the MedPAN member application form and the internal rules.
+Download here the MedPAN member application form.

-IMPORTANT: New partners must be approved by the MedPAN Board of Directors and the General Assembly the year before the launch of a new CSP.
-If your organization is not officially partner of MedPAN in December 2014, you are not eligible for the 2015 CSP.
+IMPORTANT: New partners must be validated by the MedPAN Board of Directors and approved by the MedPAN General Assembly.
+If your organization is not an official approved partner during the 2014 MedPAN General Assembly, you are not eligible to the current CSP.